Seafood Distribution and 2 Seafood Distribution Channels

 Where Can I Sell Seafood Online?

 You can sell seafood online through your own website or through other online platforms such as Shopify.
 To successfully sell food products online, it’s important to provide a positive customer experience.
-This is possible by offering order tracking, fast shipping options such as overnight shipping, and affordable shipping fees.
+This is possible by offering order tracking, expedited shipping options such as overnight shipping, and affordable shipping fees.

 How Do I Price Seafood?